Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Automatic Installation of Web Driver

-By default, Taurus will download ChromeDriver and GeckoDriver and put them in PATH when running tests.
+By default, Taurus will download newest ChromeDriver and GeckoDriver and put them in PATH when running tests.

-You can configure this behaviour with the following options:
+You can also order specific version or use already downloaded drivers by the following options:
 ```yaml
 execution:
 - executor: selenium